 This is what happened to me and Jean Simmons.
 I saw two photos of her in my famous book Les Stars de Cinéma (I must have mentioned this book a dozen times on my blog) and was magnetized by her almost statuesque beauty.
 On these photos, she looked like a very serious lady, coming right out of a film noir.
 Because of that, I assumed she had a low sensual voice, a bit like Lauren Bacall for example.
 Well, that wasn’t exactly the case.
 Today, Jean Simmons is my third most favourite actress, which classifies her between Joan Fontaine and Margaret Lockwood.

 The two photos from the book

 I had already written about my admiration for the British lady on this blog, but that was in 2015.
 At the time, I had only seen five of her films.
 Four years later, the countdown is now at 20 1/2 films.
-I know, that’s weird, but, not a long time ago, I started watching The Earth Is Mine (Henry King, 1959), but stopped it around half way through as it was honestly very bad, despite the stellar casting.
+I know, that’s weird, but, not a long time ago, I started watching The Earth Is Mine (Henry King, 1959).
+I stopped it around halfway through as it was honestly very bad, despite the stellar casting.

 Two other great stars, Audrey Hepburn and Grace Kelly, will also be celebrating their 90th birthday later this year.

 Jean in England

 If Jean’s initial ambition was to become an acrobatic dancer (her father was a bronze medalist in gymnastics and a physical education teacher), she finally enrolled in the Aida Foster School of Dance in London where she would, most of all, learn drama.
 This is how she was spotted by Val Guest and given a role in her first film, Give Us the Moon (1944) at the age of 14.
 Looking at this video, we understand how this school also taught good manners to Jean and why she was such an elegant actress!

 I love how she tries to be serious during this close-up but then can’t help smiling!
 Absolutely endearing!